bobbytanwer/redeam/README.md

 # Functional/Performance/Load Test for Redeam.

 RUN chmod 755 ./bin/script.sh
-ENTRYPOINT [/bin/bash]
+ENTRYPOINT [./functional/bin/script.sh]
 ### Test suite follows Page Object Pattern.
 For SECRET & KEY, we pass the data as __ENV variable which is available as any system variable.
 For each endpoint used as part of the use case is setup as independent and modular page.
-These pages can be called in any use case flow.
+These pages can be called in any use case flow from TestCases folder.
+They can be grouped in shape of user flow.

+To do a quick run.
+Please update the script.sh file with your key & secret values.

 Directory Structure:

          /apiModules/endpoints:
          -   /getSupplier